 - 1. Turn the transmitter switch on.
 The status LED on the transmitter should be solid green (not flashing). - 2.
 Elevate the model on a block or a stand so that all the tires are off the ground.
-Make sure your hands are clear of the moving parts of the model. - 3.
-Plug the battery pack in the model into the speed control. - 4.
+Make sure your hands are clear of the moving parts of the model.

+- 3. Plug the battery pack in the model into the speed control.4.
 The on/off switch is integrated into the speed control.
-With the transmitter on, press and release the EZ-Set button (.25 seconds).
-The LED will shine RED (see note below).
+With - the transmitter on, press and release the EZ-Set button (.25 seconds).
+The LED will shine GREEN (see note below).
 This turns the model on.
 To turn the VXL-3s off, press and hold the EZ-Set button until the LED turns off (.5 seconds).

-Note: If the LED shines green, Low-Voltage Detection is activated.
-This will cause erratic performance from NiMH battery packs.
-The default factory setting is for Low-Voltage Detection to be disabled (LED shines red).
+Note: If the LED shines red, Low-Voltage Detection is disabled.
+The default factory setting is for Low-Voltage Detection to be enabled (LED shines green).
 Make sure to turn the low voltage detection on when using LiPo batteries.
 Never use LiPo batteries while Low-Voltage Detection is turned off.
-See page 18 for more information.

-- 5. Turn the steering wheel on the transmitter back and forth and check for rapid operation of the steering servo.
+See page - Turn the steering wheel on the transmitter back and forth and check for rapid operation of the steering servo.
 Also, check that the steering mechanism is not loose or binding.
-If the steering operates slowly, check for weak batteries. - When looking down at the model, the front wheels should be pointing straight ahead.
-If the wheels are turned slightly to the left or right, turn off TSM
+If the steering operates slowly, check for weak batteries. - 6.
+When looking down at the model, the front wheels should be pointing straight ahead.
+If the wheels are turned slightly to the left or right, turn off TSM (see page 17) and slowly